Vheissu/Wolfauth/README.md

 ## How to use it

 Documentation will be written shortly and this is a beta, so you'll need to delve a little into the code to work things out (it's not that bad though).
 Remember WolfAuth uses Codeigniter Driver functionality, so in your controller or whereever you'll have to go $this->load->driver('auth'); to load the library - make sure that none of your controllers are named auth as this will cause problems with name collisions unless you use namespaces.

-## Requirements

-WolfAuth requires Codeigniter Reactor.
-The later the version the better for the both of us.
-WolfAuth makes use of Codeigniter drivers functionality and it's always best to make sure that you have the latest version.

 ## Drivers
 WolfAuth uses the Codeigniter implementation of drivers, so take note with the default classes what is being extended and what needs to be done to access core Codeigniter functionality.